duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 Each drop that fell was like a thousand cuts, carving into his heart.

 They stood there in front of the others. \
-One cried, exhausted, and hopeless. \
+One was crying, exhausted, and feeling hopeless. \
-One watched, frozen, and clueless.
+One was watching, frozen, and feeling clueless.

 ---